MoriaHamami/Final-Project-CA/README.md

 ![Templates image](frontend/src/assets/img/readme/templates.png "templates-image")

 ### Editor
-The menu on the left which is opened automatically by selecting an elemnt on the website or by choosing the "Theme" or "Add" options, enables the user to customize his website easily.
+The menu on the left which is opened automatically by selecting an element on the website or by choosing the "Theme" or "Add" options, enables the user to customize his website easily.

 The "Edit" option shows different options (depending which element was chosen).
 It includes text color, fonts, border-radius, uploading image, changing map coordinates, and much more.